The 30-year fixed vs. 15-year fixed mortgage debate has been going on for decades!

-Every homeowner wants a low mortgage payment and every homeowner wants to pay off their mortgage as fast as they can however combining the two takes some figuring out.
-Which loan is better?
-It all depends on what’s most important to you.
+Every homeowner wants a low mortgage payment and every homeowner wants to pay off their mortgage as fast as they can however combining the two, to get the full benefit of both options, is not possible.
+A 30-year fixed vs. 15-year fixed mortgage – which is better?

-There are 360 monthly payments with a 30 year fixed rate mortgage and your interest rate/payment will never change.
-This is bar far the most popular mortgage program for both refinances and purchases.
-The benefits of a 30 year fixed mortgage rate is the flexibility it allows the homeowner in case something comes up.
-Wether it’s a job loss, an unexpected medical expense or even planned expense like a wedding; a 30 year fixed allows the homeowner to be better prepared for these sorts of expenses.
-Also the tax benefit is a bit greater (for some and this could change) than a 15 year fixed and lasts longer since you are paying more interest on a 30 year fixed mortgage.
+Whether it’s a job loss, an unexpected medical expense or even planned expense like a wedding; a 30-year fixed allows the homeowner to be better prepared for these sorts of expenses.
+Also the tax benefit is a bit greater (for some and this could change) than a 15-year fixed and lasts longer since you are paying more interest on a 30-year fixed mortgage.

 - Lower payment.